 In this phase, Corra is using its experience and learning in participatory grant making to work directly with people and communities from Black, Asian and Minority Ethnic backgrounds.
 Together, we are developing a new community led grant making programme which is distributing £100,000 in ways that are designed, decided and led by the communities we are working with.
 This puts communities right at the heart of decision making and they will decide how and where funds should be spent based on their needs.

 Support will be available every step of the way, including:

 - Other needs identified by communities

 This phase of the programme is informed by key themes identified through the pro-active grant making and Corra’s existing work in the communities.
-The programme will work alongside five communities/groups.
+The programme is working alongside five communities/community-led themes:

 The Equity Programme is being developed by Corra, supported by Stewart Investors.
 This work involves staff within Corra, including Black, Asian and Minority Ethnic colleagues; and supported by Black, Asian and Minority Ethnic networks.

 Diversity, Equity and Inclusion